 Dogs make great roommates.
-They’re wonderful company, never hog the television remote control, and rarely throw parties.
+They’re a wonderful company, never hog the television remote control, and rarely throw parties.
 But renters across the country know that finding pet-friendly housing can be a formidable challenge in some markets.
 While some towns and small cities have a relative wealth of options to choose from, others, such as San Francisco, seem to be experiencing a housing crisis of sorts when it comes to pet-friendly options.
 Anywhere that the housing market is tight — New York, Houston, Chicago — likely is seeing a growing problem.

 “At the SF SPCA, we are seeing an increasing number of teary-eyed pet owners being forced to surrender their cats and dogs to us because of housing issues,” says media relations specialist Krista Maloney.
 “This disturbing trend is due to the fact that pet-friendly housing is becoming scarce in San Francisco.
-Despite being one of the most pet-friendly cities in America, with 1.7 dogs to every one child, landlords have a different idea of what constitutes a good renter.”
+Despite being one of the most pet-friendly cities in America, with 1.7 dogs to every child, landlords have a different idea of what constitutes a good renter.”

 In the past 12 months, the SF SPCA has managed 216 surrender cases because of housing issues, half of which were because pet owners couldn’t obtain a suitable lease.
 In some cases, a formerly pet-friendly agreement changed to no longer allow animals.